 - Publish relevant content: Websites can be absolutely beautiful.
 And absolutely useless at the same time.
 The content has to be relevant and useful to the intended audience.

 - Update Your Content Regularly: The term, “There’s nothing new under the sun..”
-Doesn’t apply with your website.
+Doesn’t apply to your website.
 Keep it as fresh as timely as possible.

 - Have a link-worthy site: The search engines are just that, keys to find information through a search of just a few keywords.
 When a website is designed to help the search engines easily make connections resulting in a better user experience.
 The more worthy a website is to the search engine in making links, naturally, the site will be seen as a more valuable resource.